adityagandhi124/Personal-Website/README.md

 # Personal-Website
-Built a basic personal website using HTML and Javascript
+Built a basic personal website using HTML, CSS and Javascript